Overview

 Why: Think about your goals

+Planning fun elements into email can be exciting, so don’t forget to look at the bigger picture.
 A major measure of success for B2B marketing emails involves driving your audience out of the inbox and onto your website.
 Would embedding a video in your email reduce click rates?
 Do you just want recipients to watch the video?
 It may not seem important at the moment, but choices made at this level will impact campaign success metrics.
 Do you want an increased open rate?
 Look at your From name, subject line, or send times.
-Do you want to focus on improving click or CTO rates?
-Focus on how to improve your CTAs.
+Do you want to focus on improving your total number of clicks or Click-to-Open (CTO) rates (the percentage of people who opened an email and clicked a link inside it)?
+If so, then focus on how to improve your Call-to-Actions (CTAs).

 When: Think about your process